In this Journal there are two quotes that I wrote inside the front cover Of my new journal all those years ago:

 I know that for some people reading this will terrify them, I know I was terrified of having that thought for the rest of my life.
 But here I am, no longer afraid, and it no longer plays through my mind.
 It’s there but because I have accepted it’s existence it doesn’t bite me any more.

-If you asked Rich he still struggles with the pain he put me through.
-The fact that he had run away again and not learnt from his mistakes – I find this really sad sometimes because I do not know anyone who has not learnt more from their mistakes than Rich.
+If you asked Danny he still struggles with the pain he put me through.
+The fact that he had run away again and not learnt from his mistakes – I find this really sad sometimes because I do not know anyone who has not learnt more from their mistakes than Danny.

 I was right I didn’t know what I was trying to say, or even where I was going.
 When I started this journal I thought that all of the aftermath of ‘The War’ was behind us.
 Of course it wasn’t!
 We still had a long way to go: I was on a path of discovery: finding ‘me’ again.